brunorijsman/yang-tutorial/docs/pyang.md

 All good
 </pre>

-Just to see what happens if there is an error, edit the YANG file and change the word `organization` to its British spelling `organisation` (don't forget to change it back afterwards):
+Validate YANG data model `bad-interfaces.yang` to see an example of the error messages produced by `pyang`:

 <pre>
-$ <b>pyang interfaces.yang</b>
+$ <b>pyang bad-interfaces.yang</b>
-interfaces.yang:7: error: unexpected keyword "organisation"
+bad-interfaces.yang:7: error: unexpected keyword "organisation" bad-interfaces.yang:47: error: type "uint46" not found in module "bad-interfaces"
 </pre>

 ## Pyang: Converting a YANG data model